-The Senior Officer for Internal Services will send an acknowledgement to the customer by return giving a complaint registration number.
-Inclusion of this registration number in any further correspondence will assist PAVO and would be appreciated.
+The Senior Officer for Internal Services will send an acknowledgement to the customer by return.

-The Senior Officer for Internal Services will refer each complaint to an appropriate member of the Senior Management Team for the first review, unless such a person is specifically mentioned in the complaint, in which case it will be referred to the Chief Executive or a Trustee of the organisation.
+The Senior Officer for Internal Services will refer each complaint to an appropriate member of the Executive Management Team for the first review, unless such a person is specifically mentioned in the complaint, in which case it will be referred to the Chief Executive or a Trustee of the organisation.